unicode-org/message-format-wg/spec/syntax.md

 The characters `\` and `|` within a _quoted_ literal MUST be escaped as `\\` and `\|`.

+The `|` is used as a quote delimiter because it is not commonly used as a quote delimiter.
+Using something more ordinary like `'` or `"` would mean that they would need to be escaped if MessageFormat 2 syntax needed to be included in a resource format that used the same quote delimiter.
+Supporting both `'` and `"` as quote delimiters would potentially require the delimiters to be manually escaped when copying them between resource formats.

 An **_<dfn>unquoted</dfn>_** literal is a _literal_ that does not require the `|` quotes around it to be distinct from the rest of the _message_ syntax.
 An _unquoted_ MAY be used when the content of the _literal_